timtroendle/heat-mobility-preferences/report/supplementary.md

 # Figure S8: Relationship between climate change concern and ratings

 ![**Relationship between climate change concern and policy preferences.** Points show marginal means of the ratings of policy packages in the building (left) and transport (right) sectors.
-Subgroups of our sample with varying climate change concern are shown using varying opacity (higher opacity represents higher climate concern) and using different shapes.
+Subgroups of our sample with varying climate change concern are shown using varying opacity (higher opacity represents higher concern) and using different shapes.
 Horizontal bars represent the 95% confidence interval.
 There were n=1,777 respondents and 17,770 policy packages per sector.
 For a comparison of group sizes, see [@fig:share-heat;@fig:share-transport].](build/results/mm-rating-by-cceval_cat.png){#fig:rating-cceval label="S8"}

 <div class="pagebreak"> </div>